The COVID-19 Infodemic: Twitter versus Facebook: Methods

 \subsubsection{YouTube data.}

 We observed a high prevalence of links pointing to \texttt{youtube.com} on both platforms --- over 64k videos on Twitter and 204k on Facebook.
 Therefore, we also provide an analysis of popular videos published on Facebook and Twitter.
 Specifically, we focus on popular YouTube videos that are likely to contain low-credibility content.
-To approach this in a systematic manner, we assume that videos removed by YouTube are more likely to include low-credibility information.
-In addition, we also consider private videos to be suspicious, since this can be used as a tactic to evade the platform's sanctions when violating terms of service.
+An approach analogous to the way we label links to websites would be to identify sources that upload low-credibility videos and then label every video from those sources as misinformation.
+However, this approach is infeasible because the list of YouTube channels would be huge and fluid.
+To circumvent this difficulty, we use removal of videos by YouTube as a proxy to label low-credibility content.
+We additionally consider private videos to be suspicious, since this can be used as a tactic to evade the platform's sanctions when violating terms of service.

 To identify the most popular and suspicious YouTube content, we first select the 16,669 videos shared at least once on both platforms.
-We focus on the 1,828 (11\%) of these videos that had been removed or made private by querying the YouTube API \textit{Videos:list} endpoint to collect metadata.
-We rank these videos by their prevalence on each platform.
-As validation for using unavailability to flag suspicious videos, we manually inspected a small sample (about 1\%) of unavailable videos and confirmed their low-credibility through cross-referencing with other YouTube content (e.g., by identifying other low-credibility videos that describe or link to them).
+We then query the YouTube API \textit{Videos:list} endpoint to collect their metadata and focus on the 1,828 (11\%) videos that had been removed or made private.
+To validate this approach for identifying low credibility YouTube content, we follow a two-step manual inspection process for a sample of about 3\% of the unavailable videos, comprising a mix of randomly selected and popular ones.
+We first search for the deleted video IDs in other YouTube videos and web pages.
+When these references contain the deleted videos' titles, we search for these titles on \url{bitchute.com} to find copies of the original videos.
+This process allows us to identify the narratives of 40 deleted videos, 90\% of which contain misinformation.
+A similar approach was also adopted by \cite{knuutila2020covid} in their recent study of COVID-19 misinformation on YouTube.